nicococo/scRNA/README.md

 ---------------

 ###Installation
+We assume that Python >2.7 is installed and the _pip_ command is callable from the command line.
+If starting from scratch, We recommend installing the [Anaconda](https://www.continuum.io/downloads) open data science platform (w/ Pyhton 2.7) which comes with a bunch of most useful packages for scientific computing.

-After installing the software package using the _pip install git+https://github.com/nicococo/scRNA.git_ command, three command line arguments will be available for **MacOS and Linux only**:
+The *scRNA* software package can be installed using the _pip install git+https://github.com/nicococo/scRNA.git_ command.
+After successful completion, three command line arguments will be available for **MacOS and Linux only**:

 * _scRNA-generate-data.sh_
 * _scRNA-source.sh_
 * _scRNA-target.sh_

 ###Simulating scRNA-seq Data